There are 1,300 children in Northern Ireland with life-limiting or life-threatening conditions.

 The recommendations have been produced by a project group of healthcare professionals, officials and representatives of the Northern Ireland Children’s Hospice.

 It is now crucial that the Department of Health in Northern Ireland allocates funding and develops the infrastructure needed to implement the children’s palliative care strategy.
 There is much to do to make sure that seriously ill children in Northern Ireland and their families can access the palliative care they need, when and where they need it.
 We ask that the department takes the following action:

-- Adequately fund children’s palliative care to meet demand: Provide parity of funding for both children’s and adults’ palliative care.
-This would equate to providing an additional £800,000 per year to Northern Ireland Children’s Hospice.
+- Adequately fund children’s palliative care to meet demand by providing parity of funding for both children’s and adults’ palliative care.

 - Prevent family breakdown: Services need to be better organised around families and not institutions so it is easier for them to navigate the system and access the care and support they need.
 The Executive should commit to funding short breaks to provide respite care for families – giving them time to recharge their batteries.
 This would reduce the likelihood of family breakdown.
 Families should be able to access planned and emergency short breaks both inside and outside of their home.

 - Nursing care today and tomorrow: Make sure that there is a sustainable children’s palliative care workforce in Northern Ireland.
 Children’s palliative care requires a well-trained, highly-skilled workforce and children and young people should have access to specialised care.

 - Give young people dignity and respect – bridging the cliff edge in care between children’s and adult services: Making sure that all children and young people with long-term conditions have access to timely, high-quality transition planning to adult services.